Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 07/README.md

 * **kube-proxy:**
     * Acts as a traffic director for requests made to Services.
+    * Take care of service to Pod routing
     * Implements the routing and load-balancing logic for traffic sent to the Redis Service, ensuring requests are forwarded to a healthy Redis Pod.
+    * Lb
+    * Route table
+    * Health Checks
+    * Optional

 * **Redis Service:**
     * Serves as a stable abstraction layer, hiding the dynamic nature of Pod IP addresses from the Python frontend.
     * Provides a consistent entry point (ClusterIP or DNS) for communication with the Redis deployment and handles load balancing via kube-proxy.

+When the Python frontend sends a request to the redis-service, CoreDNS translates the redis-service to the corresponding IP assigned to it when the service was created.
+CoreDNS is a DNS server in Kubernetes that resolves service names to IP addresses, enabling communication between pods and services.

+Pods are ephemeral resources, meaning they are temporary and are dynamically created, destroyed, or replaced based on factors such as application demand, health checks, and scaling requirements.

 ## Example Flow: Communication Between Pods